KenKundert/quantiphy/doc/user.rst

     >>> print(distance_to_sun)
     150 Gm

-Now *distance_to_sun* contains two items, the number 150000000000.0 and the units 'm'.
-The 'G' was interpreted as the *giga* scale factor, which scales by 10\ :sup:`9`.
+Now *distance_to_sun* contains an object with two values, the number 150000000000.0 and the units 'm'.
+The 'G' was interpreted as the *giga* scale factor, which scales 150 by 10\ :sup:`9`.

 It is worth considering the alternative for a moment: